GUMIL Filipinas: History

-The first Iloko writers' organizations was organized in 1923 when 37 writers organized the Gimong dagiti Umiiluko (Association of Iloko Writers) in San Fernando, La Union, spearheaded by Cornelio Valdez, a poet and founder of the Northern Luzon College in the capital town.
+The first Ilokano writers' organizations was organized in 1923 when 37 writers organized the Gimong dagiti Umiiluko (Association of Ilokano Writers) in San Fernando, La Union, spearheaded by Cornelio Valdez, a poet and founder of the Northern Luzon College in the capital town.
 Mena Pecson Crisologo was elected president.
 When Crisologo died, Ignacio Villamor became president in an election at the Instituto de Mujeres in Manila on October 8, 1927.

 Benito S. de Castro, in his feature article in Bannawag magazine on February 29, 1988, said the Gimong dagiti Mannurat nga Ilokano (Ilokano Writers Association) was also organized in 1947 with Benjamin A. Gray elected as president.
-Its main purpose was to preserve Iloko, to encourage and improve how to write better Iloko, and to publish the members' best Iloko writings.
+Its main purpose was to preserve Ilokano, to encourage and improve how to write better Ilokano, and to publish the members' best Ilokano writings.

-In the 1960s, Kutibeng (Lyre), an association of Iloko writers in Manila and suburbs, was organized.
+In the 1960s, Kutibeng (Lyre), an association of Ilokano writers in Manila and suburbs, was organized.
 Pacifico D. Espanto was elected president.

 But Kutibeng did not last long.
 Guillermo R Andaya, then secretary, accepted the literary editorship of Bannawag.
 Espanto, the president, was appointed to teach in U.P.
 Los Baños, Laguna.
 Benjamin L. Viernes, the vice-president, focused on radio broadcasting.
 Paul B. Zafaralla, a member of the Board of Directors, was also appointed as instructor in U.P.
 Los Baños where he eventually became chairman of the humanities department.
 The interest of the remaining board members, including Jose A. Bragado and Leonardo Q. Belen, waned.

-In October 1964, Gunglo dagiti Mannurat iti Iluko (Association of Iloko Writers) was organized in Ilocos Sur.
+In October 1964, Gunglo dagiti Mannurat iti Iluko (Association of Ilokano Writers) was organized in Ilocos Sur.
 Pelagio A. Alcantara, then a public school principal, was elected president.
 Its first project was a literary seminar-workshop in Sta.
 Maria, Ilocos Sur.

 After a few years, Juan S.P.
 Hidalgo, Jr., a staff member of Bannawag, suggested a change in name to Gunglo dagiti Mannurat nga Ilokano to enable Ilokano writers in Iloko, English, Spanish and other languages to become members.

 GUMIL La Union was itself organized in 1966, with Joven Costales as its first president.
 That same year, GUMIL Abra was also born, with Pacita C. Saludes as president, as was GUMIL Laoag, with Peter La.
 Julian elected president.
 In December 1966, GUMIL Manila was organized, with Dr. Hermogenes.
 F. Belen of La Union, then vice-president for academic affairs and dean of graduate studies of the Philippine College of Arts and Trades, as president.

 In 1967, GUMIL Pangasinan was organized, with Mauro F. Guico, a public school principal, as president.

 On October 19, 1968, GUMIL Filipinas (Ilokano Writers Association of the Philippines) was organized in Baguio.
 Arturo M. Padua, then municipal mayor of Sison, Pangasinan, was elected president.
 The officers took their oath of office before President Ferdinand E. Marcos.

 GUMIL Filipinas or Gunglo dagiti Mannurat nga Ilokano iti Filipinas, Inc., was incorporated and registered with the Philippine Securities and Exchange Commission on January 8, 1977.